1 Day Gorilla Trekking in Rwanda

 1 Day Gorilla Trekking in Rwanda Overview

-At 4:30 am (or earlier), meet at the Hotel lobby or your agreed place of residence.
-Have a short briefing from your safari guide on the place you are heading, the drive time, and what to expect during the 1-day Gorilla Trekking adventure in Rwanda.
+At 4:30 am (or earlier), meet at the hotel lobby or your agreed-upon place of residence.
+Have a short briefing from your safari guide on the place you are heading, the drive time, and what to expect during the 1 day Gorilla Trekking adventure in Rwanda.

 Transfer to the Park

-Transfer to Volcanoes National Park, 116 kilometers from Kigali City where gorilla trekking tours are done all year round.
+Travel to Volcanoes National Park, which is 116 kilometers from Kigali City, where you can go on gorilla trekking tours all year.
 Take in views of the stunning landscape- rolling hills, verdant forests, and open areas.
-As you connect to the Northern Province of Rwanda, you will be amazed by the drive and sight of locals rushing for their different hustles.
-Women tending to gardens, men riding bicycles, school-going children trying to beat the traffic.
+As you connect to the Northern Province of Rwanda, the drive and sight of locals will amaze you rushing for their different hustles.
+Women tending gardens, men riding bicycles, school-going children trying to beat the traffic.

 Breakfast

-Enjoy a cup of coffee (or your breakfast since you left the Hotel quite early) and morning entertainment before being briefed on the guidelines of the activity you are about to embark on.
-Every gorilla trekking adventure in Volcanoes National Park is preceded by a brief introductory talk about gorilla trekking as an activity, the rules and regulations to be followed (while searching for or spending time with the habituated gorilla family), and what to look forward to.
-Visitor passports and permits are also checked to be sure they match.
-This is followed by hiring porters (which is optional) and grabbing a walking stick to support the trek in the jungle.
+Enjoy a cup of coffee (or your breakfast since you left the hotel quite early) and morning entertainment before being briefed on the guidelines of the activity you are about to embark on.
+A brief introductory talk about gorillas precedes every gorilla trekking adventure in Volcanoes trekking as an activity, the rules and regulations to be followed (while searching for or spending time with the habituated gorilla family), and what to look forward to.
+Officials also check visitors’ passports and permits to be sure they match.
+Then, visitors can hire porters (which is optional) and grab a walking stick to support the jungle trek.

 The briefing

-Volcanoes National Park has a total of 12 habituated gorilla families which are distributed across different locations in its 160-square-kilometer area.
-Some of these families are considered difficult to trek while others are easier to trek and some moderate to trek.
-Allocation of visitors to any of these families is based on age, physical abilities, and personal interest.
-However, it is worth noting that it is not always a guarantee that you will trek an easy or difficult gorilla family as desired since mountain gorillas live in the wild and hence are always on the move.
+Volcanoes National Park has 12 habituated gorilla families, which are distributed across different locations in its 160-square-kilometre area.
+Some of these families are considered difficult to trek, while others are easier to trek, and some are moderate to trek.
+Allocation of visitors to any of these families is based on age, physical abilities, and personal interests.
+However, it is worth noting that it is not always a guarantee that you will trek an easy or difficult gorilla family as desired, since mountain gorillas live in the wild and hence are always on the move.
 These families require first driving (at least 30 minutes) from the Park Headquarters at Kinigi to their starting points/trailheads at the Park borders.

 The search for the Giant apes – gorilla trekking

-Your one to six-hour search for the habituated gorilla family will head out several kilometers into Volcanoes National Park, a stronghold of the endangered mountain gorillas.
-Encounter sightings of birds, primates, butterflies, and many other extraordinary species that call this Park home.
+You’re one to six-hour search for the habituated gorilla family will head out several kilometres into Volcanoes National Park, a stronghold of the endangered mountain gorillas.
+Encounter sightings of birds, primates, butterflies, and many other extraordinary species that call this park home.

-Evidence of mountain gorillas being close includes nests of the previous night and in less than an hour, the Giant Apes are spotted.
-Before getting closer to them, Ranger guides will request you to be prepared by leaving your backpacks behind and getting out your camera equipment.
-You will have one hour to enjoy taking photos and study them as they feed, play, rest, and groom each other.
+Evidence of mountain gorillas being close includes nests from the previous night, and people spot the giant apes in less than an hour.
+Before getting closer to them, Ranger guides will request that you be prepared by leaving your backpacks behind and getting out your camera equipment.
+You will have one hour to enjoy taking photos and studying them as they feed, play, rest, and groom each other.

 Inclusions of the 1 Day Gorilla Trekking Adventure in Rwanda